 We truly cannot overstate the importance of stocking your pantry.
-And no, not just because of all the coronavirus news you can’t escape right now.
-Any night you need a fast and easy dinner, you can turn to your well-stocked pantry for inspiration and whip up something delicious.
+And no, not just because of coronavirus.
+Any night you need a fast and easy dinner, you can turn to your well-stocked pantry for inspiration and whip up something delicious—as these pantry dinner recipes prove.

 Here are some of our favorite easy pantry meals for any night: